keplerproject/wsapi/doc/us/manual.md

 buffering) for output instead of the inversion of control of the iterator.
 It also lets you easily send cookies back to the browser.

-Finally there is *wsapi.util*, which provides URI encoding/decoding functions.
+Finally there is *wsapi.util*, which provides URI encoding/decoding and other utility functions.

 ## WSAPI frameworks